Clive Gregory

-Clive Malcolm Gregory (born 25 November 1961) is a British Anglican bishop.
-Since 2007, he has served as the Bishop of Wolverhampton, an area bishop in the Diocese of Lichfield.
-On 6 January 2023, it was announced that Gregory would retire in April 2023.
+Clive Malcolm Gregory (born 25 November 1961) is a British retired Anglican bishop.
+He served as the Bishop of Wolverhampton, an area bishop in the Diocese of Lichfield from 2007 until he retired in 2023.

 Early life and education

 Gregory was born on 25 November 1961.
 He was educated at Lancaster University, graduating in 1984 with a Bachelor of Arts (BA) degree in English.
 In 1985, he started training for the ministry at Westcott House, Cambridge, gaining his theology degree (a BA from Queens' College, Cambridge) in 1987.
 Per Oxbridge tradition, this BA was upgraded to a Cambridge Master of Arts (MA Cantab) degree in 1989.

 Ordained ministry

 Made a deacon at Petertide (26 June) 1988 and ordained a priest the Petertide following (2 July 1989) — both times by Robert Runcie, Archbishop of Canterbury, at Canterbury Cathedral, he began his career with a curacy at St John the Baptist, Margate; was then senior Chaplain at the University of Warwick (1992–1998) and finally (before his appointment to the episcopate) Team Rector of the Coventry East team of churches.